Advanced Threat Protection

 Google Play (Android)

 Please note that CudaLaunch requires Barracuda NextGen Firewall F-Series firmware 6.1.1 and an active Advanced Remote Access subscription.

-Centralizing all management across many different next-generation firewalls and remote-access users, the Barracuda NextGen Control Center enables administrators to manage and configure security, content, traffic management, and network access policies from a single interface.
-The Barracuda NextGen Control Center helps significantly in reducing the cost associated with security management while providing extra functionality, both centrally and locally, at the managed gateway.
+The Barracuda NextGen Control Center helps reducing the cost associated with security & lifecycle management while providing enhanced troubleshooting and connectivity functionality, both centrally and locally, at the managed gateway.

 Barracuda NextGen Control Center allows you to create re-usable objects for any configuration entry imaginable: IP address, networks, ranges, DNS names, content security policies, network security policies etc.

 These objects can be created once and reused in subsequent configurations nodes.
 For example, if there is an object Internal_Network_Branchname as a network object, it can be referenced in the network settings, firewall rules, and VPN settings.
 If the object needs to be changed, it only needs to be changed once, preferably on the Control Center.
 Then, the changes will be automatically applied at every location where the object is referenced.
 This provides a faster, easier, and more convenient method of changing configuration services across multiple units.

 When configuring multiple NextGen Firewalls across the WAN, there will always be components that the firewall have in common, such as domain names, DNS servers, NTP servers, application security configurations, URL filter configurations, and so on.
 The Barracuda NextGen Control Center collects all of these in a repository (global configuration node) linked to multiple Barracuda NextGen Firewalls.
 Using repositories on the NextGen Control Center, an administrator can update thousands of firewalls with just a single change in the repository.